RosoVRgarden/VRgarden-tutorials/VRgarden_mixamo2.md

-# RosoVRgarden - live characters from Mixamo (Part 2).
+# VRgarden tutorials: Character Animation with Mixamo (Part 2).

 1. To change animation, go to the animation controller and link your animation in the following way.
 Set Idle has a Layer Default State (select Idle then right-click on it and choose from the menu).
 Between Idle and Walking, then Walking and Sneak Walk, make transitions.</p>
 <p align="left"><img src="images/Mixamo201.jpg"/></p>